 Phantasmat: Behind the Mask

-I have a confession to make: I was addicted to hidden object games for many years.
+I have a confession to make: I was obsessed with hidden object games when I was younger.
 And you know what?
 They're still fun!
 Big Fish Games has been pumping out titles like Phantasmat for many years, and they're a great addition to the bigger screens of tablet gaming.
 Phantasmat has a delightfully spooky setting in a classic haunted mansion, mini-games, some light puzzles, and hidden object rooms galore.

 Plus, this is the full collector's edition of Phantasmat, so you'll have access to all of the bonus and add-on content from the game in one convenient package.
 The only downside to games like this is that they're typically fairly short.
 If you really took your time, you could probably drag Phantasmat out over the course of a few hours, but if you were really on a roll, you might actually finish it in one night.
 At $4.99, though, Phantasmat is less expensive than seeing a movie and just as fun.